-OVERVIEW: The Otis Booth Foundation frequently switches its highest priority among the arts, higher education, and human services.
+OVERVIEW: This funder supports the arts, higher education, and human services.
 Booth grants tend to be large — well into the million-dollar range.

 The Otis Booth Foundation awarded an unprecedented and highly publicized grant of $13 million to the Natural History Museum of Los Angeles County.
 The trustees at the museum were nearly speechless because this grant was the largest private gift it had ever received in its 100-year history.
 The Otis Booth Pavilion prominently showcases the museum's 63-foot-long fin whale via pedestrian bridge.
 Some of Booth's other major grants around the city have included $4.53 million to the Children's Institute, $2.66 million to John Thomas Dye School, $2.25 million to Los Angeles ICEF Public Schools, and $1 million to KIPP LA Schools.
 The foundation also made headlines with a $5 million grant to the University of Southern California's athletic services programs.
-Clearly, the Booth Foundation has the means to give big and give often.

 In a past year, the foundation reported over $204 million in assets and more than $9.6 million in total grantmaking.

 Although almost all of Booth's grants support education and arts programs, it does make grants to agriculture programs.
 Booth was a rancher-on-the-side and always supported agricultural leadership initiatives around the world.